Concordium/Testnet3-Challenges/logs.md

 - [Download retrieve_minified_logs for Windows](https://client-distribution-testnet.concordium.com/retrieve_minified_logs-windows-v1.exe)

 Simply run the relevant binary on your system where the Concordium Node has been running.
+Don't forget to make a linux binary executable with `chmod +x retrieve_minified_logs-linux-v`.
 The tool will output two files in the folder it is run.

 **⚠️ These files must be submitted without modifications.
 Tampering with the summary log will be detected and result in disqualification from all challenges.**